-“Weight loss begins and ends at the food bowl for dogs and cats,” Dr. Ernie Ward, DVM, and founder of the Association for Pet Obesity Prevention (APOP) told us.
+“Weight loss begins and ends at the food bowl for dogs and cats,” Ernie Ward, DVM, and founder of the Association for Pet Obesity Prevention (APOP), tells us.
 “Weight loss for humans and dogs is 60-70% diet and 30-40% exercise.”

 Get specific with how much you’re feeding